-If access to your RESTful API requires authentication, you can either use the authorization header or use a VMOD for alternative forms of authentication.
-We'll talk about VMODs in "Extending Varnish's Behavior with VMODs".
+If access to your RESTful API requires authentication, you can either use the authori zation header or use a VMOD for alternative forms of authentication.
+We'll talk about VMODs in "Extending Varnish's Behavior with VMODs" on page 133.

-But if you want simple basic authentication on your API without having to connect to the backend, you could use vmod basicauth.
+But if you want simple basic authentication on your API without having to connect to the backend, you could use vmod_basicauth.